Intro

 - Over the past two decades, renewable energy consumption has increased rapidly throughout all Member States in response to dedicated policies and measures and facilitated by rapid technological progress.
 As a result, greenhouse gas emissions across the EU energy system have decreased steadily since 1990 and the EU has achieved its 20 % renewable energy target in 2020.

-- The increased use of renewable energy across the EU has brought important co-benefits, from reducing the EU’s demand for fossil fuels to climate mitigation and job creation.
+- The increased use of renewable energy across the EU has brought important co-benefits, from reducing the EU’s demand for fossil fuels, to climate mitigation, and job creation.